Speedwell (1577 ship)

 Speedwell was a 60-ton pinnace that carried a band of English Dissenters now popularly called the Pilgrims from Leiden, Holland, to England, whence they intended to sail to America aboard both the Speedwell and the Mayflower in 1620.
 The Pilgrims initially set sail in both ships, but Speedwell was found to be unseaworthy and both ships returned to England.
-The Pilgrims later left Speedwell behind and sailed in the Mayflower alone.
+The Pilgrims later left Speedwell behind and sailed on the Mayflower alone.

 Swiftsure

 Speedwell was built in 1577, under the name Swiftsure, as part of English preparations for war against Spain.
 She participated in the fight against the Spanish Armada.
 During the Earl of Essex's 1596 Azores expedition she served as the ship of his second in command, Sir Gelli Meyrick.
-After hostilities with Spain ended, she was decommissioned in 1605, and renamed Speedwell, after the UK wildflower but also a play on words for its desired ability.
+After hostilities with Spain ended, she was decommissioned in 1605 and renamed Speedwell, after the UK wildflower but also a play on words for her desired ability.